-I tried many tactics like changing skillset, service offered, profile description, even name or location, but no luck.
+I tried many tactics like changing skillset, service offered, a profile description, even name or location, but no luck.

 They always rejected me after 12 hours of evaluation.
 Is it possible, that there is a cap on users from each country?

-…is the only legit freelancing site, where I managed to engage in a conversation with an employer after initial bid.
+…is the only legit freelancing site, where I managed to engage in a conversation with an employer after the initial bid.

 The only disadvantage is the limit of 16 bids for free each month.
 If you want to bid on more projects, then you have to pay a subscription.